New in DevAssure O2: Scriptless Flutter Web Testing + TestRail Integration·

 Setup time~2 min — Add a GitHub Action YAML fileInstant — Open Claude, paste context, ask for tests

-Test creationAuto-generated from code diffs + plain English YAMLPrompted generation: Claude drafts specs/playbooks/scripts that you still validate, integrate, and maintain
+Test creationAuto-generated from PR diff + plain-English YAML files (.devassure/tests/).
+Test cases use natural language steps - the O2 agent interprets and executes them in a real browser.Prompted generation: Claude drafts specs/playbooks/scripts that you still validate, integrate, and maintain

-CI integrationNative — GitHub Action runs automatically on PRsDIY — wire scripts into CI + secrets + envs + reporting
+CI integrationNative devassure-ai/devassure-action@v1 runs on PRs.
+Also supports GitLab CI and CircleCI.DIY — wire scripts into CI + secrets + envs + reporting

 Test maintenance Agent updates flows when UI/code changes.
 Diff-scoped regeneration.~ Claude can suggest fixes, but you still own keeping the suite green over time